CMSgov/cms-ars-3.1-moderate-red-hat-enterprise-linux-7-stig-overlay/README.md

 Latest versions and installation options are available at the [InSpec](http://inspec.io/) site.

+Git is required to download the latest InSpec profiles using the instructions below.
+Git can be downloaded from the [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) site.

 ## Running This Overlay
 When the __"runner"__ host uses this profile overlay for the first time, follow these steps: